 It is an odd paradox, but the success of America depends on these private virtues, and the theological truths that shape them, for its very existence.
 But it is outside the realm of the government to provide character formation that is necessary for the survival of the republic.
 The private virtue necessary for the survival of the public and civic order must be shaped in the private realm.
 Virtue depends on faith for its sustenance, and it is learned in families, in churches, in parochial schools, in the armies of compassion, and in the little platoons of street saints.
 And they depend on philanthropy to accomplish their mission.
 Ronald Reagan always believed in America as a shining city on a hill.
 And his faith in the potential for inherent goodness of Americans was unshakeable.
 In his speech to the Republican National Convention in 1984, he said, “The poet called Miss Liberty’s torch ‘the lamp beside the golden door.’
 Well, that was the entrance to America, and it still is….The glistening hope of that lamp is still ours.
 Every promise, every opportunity, is still golden in this land.
 And through that golden door our children can walk into tomorrow with the knowledge that no one can be denied the promise that is America.
 Her heart is full; her torch is still golden, her future bright.
 She has arms big enough to comfort and strong enough to support, for the strength in her arms is the strength of her people.
 She will carry on …unafraid, unashamed, and unsurpassed.
 In this springtime of hope, some lights seem eternal.
 America’s is.”

-Books mentioned in this essay may be found in The Imaginative Conservative Bookstore.
+Books on the topic of this essay may be found in The Imaginative Conservative Bookstore.
 This essay is based on a lecture given by Barbara Elliott at The Hauenstein Center for Presidential Studies on September 17, 2010.
+The Imaginative Conservative applies the principle of appreciation to the discussion of culture and politics—we approach dialogue with magnanimity rather than with mere civility.
+Will you help us remain a refreshing oasis in the increasingly contentious arena of modern discourse?
+Please consider donating now.

 1. Tocqueville, Democracy in America, p.
 513.